741st Tank Battalion (United States): D-Day landings and Normandy

 For D-Day, the battalion was attached to the 1st Infantry Division to support the 16th Infantry Regimental Combat Team landings on Omaha Beach.
-Company A was equipped with M4 Sherman tanks, while Companies B and C were equipped with the amphibious Sherman DD tanks.
+Company A was equipped with Deep Wading M4 Sherman tanks, while Companies B and C were equipped with the amphibious Sherman DD tanks.
 Company D, equipped with M5 light tanks, and the battalion headquarters were not part of the initial landing force.
 The Company A tanks, along with a platoon of bulldozer-blade equipped Shermans, were brought ashore by LCTs, while the DD tanks were launched from about 6,000 yards offshore, which was considerably further out than originally planned, and in rougher seas than those in which the unit had trained, resulting in the loss of 27 of the 32 DD tanks before they reached shore.
 Only two of the launched DD tanks reached the beach; another three were carried ashore when their LCT was unable to lower its ramp at sea.
 By the end of D-Day, the battalion had three combat ready tanks; 48 had either been sunk or destroyed in combat.
 Personnel losses were nearly as high, with 45 men killed and another 60 wounded during the day's action.
 For its actions on Omaha Beach on 6–7 June, the battalion was awarded the Presidential Unit Citation.

 After its initial assault and consolidation of the beachhead with the 1st Infantry Division in Normandy, the battalion was detached from the 1st Infantry Division on 15 June and attached to the 2nd Infantry Division.
 The initial coordination of the tanks with the infantry units as they began to fight inland in the bocage country of Normandy was not well executed and both infantry and tanks suffered casualties until the tactics and procedures of operating together were put in place.
 The tankers practiced with infantry and engineers at the platoon and tank/squad level for the remainder of June to perfect their techniques in working together.
 During this period, the battalion suffered numerous equipment losses due to tanks mired in the soft boggy soil; and personnel casualties as well, due to artillery barrages when the crews had to abandon the mired tanks.